-The Bay leaf is known to be stimulate and aid digestion.
+The Bay leaf is known to stimulate and aid digestion.

 The fresh leaves are also used an ingredient in Chinese dishes, Mexican cooking, particularly in salsa and guacamole and as a garnish, and in salads in Russia.

-Both the seeds and leaves of Coriander are used for aiding the urinary tract and treating infections of this area.
+Both the seeds and leaves of Coriander are used for aiding the urinary tract and treating infections in this area.

 Dill is known for its effectiveness to relieve flatulence and other gastric issues, and often served as an after meal digestive.

 The bulb, foliage, and seeds of the Fennel plant are widely used in many of the cuisines of the world.
 For cooking, green seeds are the best.

 The leaves are delicate and flavoured.
 The bulb is a crisp, hardy vegetable and maybe sautéed, stewed, braised, grilled, or eaten raw.